-[x] v.
+v.
 Audit provider records.

-Describe the activities and the results of these activities: CCDF Program Specialists and Resource Development staff will review billing and attendance records regularly to ensure program integrity.
+CCDF Program Specialists and Resource Development staff will review billing and attendance records regularly to ensure program integrity.
 For example, a monthly report is generated for all providers that bill over 180 hours.
 All claims that are submitted for that month over 180 hours are reviewed to ensure the provider is billing within the allowed hours.
 If the provider is not billing correctly then calendars will be requested for review.
 Once these calendars are received if the provider is overbilling they will receive an overpayment in the amount they overbilled.
 The provider will also be given additional training by the Resource Development worker on correct billing practices to ensure they are billing correctly in the future and a letter is sent to the provider certifying that they have received this training.
-If the provider continues to overbill for future months they further actions are taken at that time. [x] vi.
+If the provider continues to overbill for future months they further actions are taken at that time.

+vi.
 Train staff on policy and/or audits.

-Describe the activities and the results of these activities: Eligibility staff are trained on program requirements at new hire and as needed by Supervisory staff.
+Eligibility staff are trained on program requirements at new hire and as needed by

+Supervisory staff.
 Eligibility staff are also trained by CCDF Program Staff when there are any major program changes such as updates to policies or procedures.
 Resource Development staff also receive new employee training and ongoing training as needed.
-Audit results are shared with all staff that works the Child Care Subsidy program so they are aware of what audit issues have become larger concerns. [] vii.
-Other.
-Describe the activities and the results of these activities:
+Audit results are shared with all staff that works the Child Care Subsidy program so they are aware of what audit issues have become larger concerns.